An overview of Styxers past and present…..

 Julia lives on a canal boat and we did wonder if she had webbed feet, but probably not as her stepping is too good for that.
 She is a florist by trade, so we’re looking forward to what she’ll be wearing on her hat this dance-out season.

 When Michelle joined Styx, if she made a mistake she’d yelp and clap her hand over her mouth.
 But she soon learned not to make mistakes when she realised we’d be able to check by looking for facepaint on her hands.
 Styx doesn’t have a donkey – a good thing as the poor bugger wouldn’t have any hind legs with Michelle around.

 We suspect that Rich D has a secret yearning to be a drum majorette as he is always throwing his stick up in the air at practice.
-But he nearly always drops it, so the drum majorettes probably wouldn’t have him.
-And he hasn’t got the legs for it anyway.
-But we love him.
+Now he’s taken to wearing a skirt, although he insists it’s a kilt.
+Hmmm.
+Rich could perspire for England.
+OK, more information than you need.
+(But it’s true.)